ocapmod/ocap-legacy/README.md

 ## Running OCAP
 Capture automatically begins when server becomes populated (see userconfig for settings).

-To end and export capture data, call the following (server-side):
+To stop capture, call the following (server-side):

 `[] call ocap_fnc_exportData;`